Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Path Loss Modeling

 \subsection{Outdoor path loss modeling}

-Fig.~\ref{Fig:19} and Fig.~\ref{Fig:15} depict PLE as a function of $d$ after analyzing LoS and NLoS measurements of the outdoor scenarios.
+Fig.~\ref{Fig:19} and Fig.~\ref{Fig:15} depict PLE as a function of distance $d$ after analyzing LoS and NLoS measurements of the outdoor scenarios.
 The same methodology was applied for outdoor measurements as in the indoor scenarios presented above.
 Thus, directional and omnidirectional path loss modeling is studied as well as for the $2^{\text nd}$ and $3^{\text rd}$ strongest MPCs.
 The corresponding results are available in Table ~\ref{Table:1}.

-For LoS propagation and directional modeling, PLE is equal to $n=2.0$ with standard deviation of $\sigma=0.1$ dB.
-Coherent omnidirectional modeling yields a lower PLE, namely $n=1.7$, with a slightly larger $\sigma$ of 1.3 dB compared to the directional case.
-The PLE values are quite similar to the corresponding ones for the indoor scenarios while $\sigma$ takes lower values in the outdoor case.
-The $2^{\text nd}$ and $3^{\text rd}$ strongest component analysis results in PLE of $n=2.6$ and $n=2.9$ with $\sigma=8.7$ dB and $\sigma=8.4$ dB, respectively.
-Compared to indoor LoS links, PLEs have slightly lower values while standard deviations are similar.
+For LoS propagation and directional modeling, PLE is equal to $n=2.0$ with standard deviation of $\sigma=0.9$ dB.
+Non-coherent omnidirectional modeling yields a lower PLE, namely $n=1.9$, with a slightly larger $\sigma$ of 1.1 dB compared to the directional case.
+The PLE values are quite similar to the corresponding ones for the indoor scenarios, while $\sigma$ takes lower values in the outdoor case.
+The $2^{\text nd}$ and $3^{\text rd}$ strongest component analysis results in PLE of $n=2.6$ and $n=2.9$ with $\sigma=9$ dB and $\sigma=8$ dB, respectively.
+Compared to indoor LoS links, PLEs have slightly lower values, while standard deviations are similar.

-Fig. ~\ref{Fig:15} depicts the results for NLoS propagation.
-As expected, larger values of the PLE have been obtained (see Table~\ref{Table:1}), compared to LoS conditions, taking values from 2.3 up to 3.1 depending on path loss modeling approach.
-Moreover, $\sigma$ is significantly increased taking values from 8 dB to 11.9 dB.
-Comparing to indoor results, outdoor NLoS propagation is characterized by slightly lower PLEs while $\sigma$ values appear similar.
+Fig.~\ref{Fig:15} depicts the results for NLoS propagation.
+As expected, larger values of the PLE have been obtained (see Table~\ref{Table:1}), compared to LoS conditions, taking values from 2.6 up to 3.4 depending on modeled path loss types.
+Moreover, $\sigma$ is significantly increased taking values from 8 dB to 10 dB.
+In comparison with indoor results, outdoor NLoS propagation is characterized by slightly lower PLEs, while $\sigma$ values appear slightly larger.

 \begin{small}

 \end{small}